primaryodors/primarydock/README.md

 ![Web app screenshot](www/assets/webapp.png?raw=true "Web App")

 To enable the web app, either set up a local web server or checkout primarydock in a folder on a web host.
 Make sure your server has the
 `php` and `php-gd` packages installed.
-Then open the `symlink.sh` file in a text editor, make sure the destination folder is correct (by default it will show `/var/www/html/` which is usually correct for Apache2 installations), make sure you have write permissions in the folder (or use `sudo`), and execute the shell script in a command line.
+Then open the `www/symlink.sh` file in a text editor, make sure the destination folder is correct (by default it will show `/var/www/html/` which is usually correct for Apache2 installations), make sure you have write permissions in the folder (or use `sudo`), and execute `www/symlink.sh` in a command line.
 If on a local server, you will now have an instance of the web app at http://127.0.0.1/primarydock/ whereas if you are using a web host then you may have to configure your hosting to point one of your registerd domains or subfolders to the `primarydock/www` folder.